About the Expedition

 The legacy of the voyage

-Finally, the expedition will be linked with the Norwegian national research initiative Future Arctic Ocean and the forthcoming International Polar Year in 2032/33.
+Finally, the expedition will be linked with the Norwegian national research initiative Arctic Ocean 2050 and the forthcoming International Polar Year in 2032/33.
 The students and Indigenous and local youth that we aim to bring with us today, will in 2032 be Arctic academics and knowledge holders that we rely on to provide the insight and knowledge we need for a sustainable management of a rapidly changing Arctic.
 These future researchers and decisionmakers will greatly benefit from the inter- and transdisciplinary competences and anticipatory skills that we will help develop as part of the voyage through the Northwest Passage.
 This will be the true legacy of the voyage.

 Arctic diplomacy